usc-isi-i2/kgtk/docs/transform/normalize.md

 ### Normalizing a Non-lift Additional Column and Adding IDs

 Let's normalize just the non-lift additional column:
+To avoid generating the same ID values as existing IDs, the newly generated edge IDs are generated with the prefix `N`

 ```bash
 kgtk normalize-edges -i examples/docs/normalize-file2.tsv \